Find the best way to use Red Hat OpenShift for your needs

-Application Development on Red Hat OpenShift
+Application development on Red Hat OpenShift

-Kubernetes Patterns ebook
+Kubernetes Patterns e-book

-With this book, you'll learn to create cloud-native applications with Kubernetes as a runtime platform and manage container and platform interactions.
+With this e-book, you'll learn to create cloud-native applications with Kubernetes as a runtime platform and manage container and platform interactions.
 You’ll also learn how to apply configuration patterns to your Kubernetes-based applications, and how to build container images directly within the cluster.

-OpenShift Interactive Tutorials
+Red Hat OpenShift Interactive Tutorials

-Getting started with OpenShift
+Getting started with OpenShift for Developers

 Use the OpenShift Container Platform to build and deploy applications using both containers and orchestration.